- From Ridge to Reef

 - About Us

 - Contact Us

-Farallon Islands Whale Watching (May - Nov)
+Farallon Islands Whale Watching (May - November)

 San Francisco: Marina Yacht Harbor (7:30 AM) located at 3950 Scott Street, San Francisco (Map).
 Parking is free, but space is limited.
 You will return to this dock at 4:00 PM.

 Duration: Approximately 8 hours.
-In order to visit the whale "hot spots," including the Continental shelf, and have enough time to observe the wildlife at the islands, an 8-hour trip is required.
+In order to visit the whale "hotspots," including the Continental Shelf, and have enough time to observe the wildlife at the islands, an 8-hour trip is required.

 Itinerary: Under the Golden Gate Bridge and west to the Farallon Islands.
 Weather permitting, we visit the Continental Shelf to search for deep water whales.